ofitser/rsschool-cv/cv.md

 I have a little experience in creating landing pages on a freelance basis, I also created websites for my own practice
 ___
 ###__Education/Courses__

 2022 Udemy, Ismail Huseynov
-Frontend developer in HTML, CSS and JavaScript
+: Frontend developer in HTML, CSS and JavaScript

 2022 Loftschool
-Web development, the course "Layout - quick start" 2021 BeOnMax
+: Web development, the course "Layout - quick start"

+2021 BeOnMax
-Full professional course of freelance-WordPress developer professions
+: Full professional course of freelance-WordPress developer professions
 ___
 ###__English language__
-My level at the moment is Pre-intermediate, I am learning English now
+My level at the moment is __Pre-intermediate__, I am learning English now